johnnovak/gridmonger-site/source/moving-around.rst

-   There's tons of free touch typing trainers online, or you can just go old-school and use the completely unattractive but 100% effective `GNU Typist <https://www.gnu.org/savannah-checkouts/gnu/gtypist/gtypist.html>`_ like I did.
+   There's tons of free touch typing trainers online, or you can just go old-school and use the completely unattractive but 100% effective `GNU Typist <https://www.gnu.org/savannah-checkouts/gnu/gtypist/gtypist.html>`_ like I did back in the day.
 I was able to re-train my erratic typing patterns ingrained over 10+ years of constant computer use in about two short weeks, so if I could do it, then anybody can.